 Data Collection: Every patient's file was retrospectively analyzed.
-The gonadotropin type value of less than < 0.05 was statistically significant.
+The gonadotropin type

 (recombinant follicle stimulating hormone [r-FSH] and/or urinary FSH [uFSH]), the starting dose of gonadotrophin used for COS, the type of human chorionic gonadotropin (hCG) (recombinant or urinary), and the presence of ovarian hyperstimulation syndrome (OHSS) were all noted.